kelvinlimwan/Autonomous-Pacman-Agent/README.md

 - To check the performance of the A* algorithm, run `python pacman.py -l task3Search -p AStarFoodSearchAgent`

--To visualise the Pacman agent following a Deceptive search strategy, run `python pacman.py --layout deceptiveMap --pacman DeceptiveSearchAgentpi2` and `python pacman.py --layout deceptiveMap --pacman DeceptiveSearchAgentpi3`
+- To visualise the Pacman agent following a Deceptive search strategy, run `python pacman.py --layout deceptiveMap --pacman DeceptiveSearchAgentpi2` and `python pacman.py --layout deceptiveMap --pacman DeceptiveSearchAgentpi3`